[This article was first published on 17th March 2020, but is being updated regularly. Last update: 5th January 2021]

 Ethiopia: Schools have partially reopened but remain closed in Addis Ababa.

 Ghana: Schools and universities reopened for final year students on 15th June.
 Written exams for the WASSCE were held from 3rd August to 5th September.
+Results were released in mid-November.
 Schools are now partially open.

-Kenya: Schools and universities are closed.
+Kenya: Schools and universities are gradually reopening.
+Schools are reopening fully in January.
 KCSE exams were scheduled for November, but have been postponed until March 2021.

-Malawi: Schools have been closed since March, but reopened gradually from September.
+Malawi: Schools had been closed since March, but reopened gradually from September.

 Morocco: Final year Baccalauréat exams are took place in July.
 Schools reopened in September, with a combination of online and face-to-face teaching.
-Universities will reopen in October, offering online, in-person or hybrid teaching options for students.
+Universities reopened in October, offering online, in-person or hybrid teaching options for students.

 Mozambique: Schools reopened at the beginning of October.

 Nigeria: Schools reopened for exit years on 4th August, so students could prepare for the WASSCE, which began on 17th August.
 Exams for subjects only taken in Nigeria were held in September.
-The National Examinations Council (NECO) postponed exams for the Senior School Certificate; these have been rescheduled for October and November.
-Schools fulyl reopened on 12th October.
+Results were released on 2nd November.
+The National Examinations Council (NECO) postponed exams for the Senior School Certificate; these are taking place during November.
+Schools fully reopened on 12th October.

 South Africa: Exams for the National Senior Certificate are held in November and are due to go ahead.
-Resits scheduled for May / June have been postponed.
+Resits scheduled for May / June were postponed so students who intended to take them will sit the November exams.
 Schools first reopened for grades 7 and 12 from 8th June, but returned in August after another brief closure following a rise in cases.
+The new academic year for universities will start in March.
+The current one will be concluded between December and March, depending on the institution.

 Tunisia: Exams for the Baccalauréat were held in July.
-Universities reopened in June and schools have also reopened.
+Schools have reopened and universities have adopted a hybrid delivery model.

 Zambia: General Certificate of Education (GCE) exams were held in September.
 School Certificate exams will take place in December.
 Schools and universities have fully reopened.